eslint/eslint/docs/src/rules/array-bracket-spacing.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the consistency of spacing between array brackets.

+## Version

+This rule was introduced in ESLint 0.24.0.